kyma-project/control-plane/docs/kyma-environment-broker/03-08-kyma-versions.md

   name: kyma-versions
   namespace: "kcp-system"
 data:
-  3e64ebae-38b5-46a0-b1ed-9ccee153a0ae: "1.15.0-rc1"
+  GA_3e64ebae-38b5-46a0-b1ed-9ccee153a0ae: "1.15.0-rc1"
+  SA_df29c526-0c3d-4e2c-ba41-8b69cde41961: "PR-3721"
 ```

-This ConfigMap contains a default version for a global account.
+This ConfigMap contains a default version for a global account and a subaccount.
 The **3e64ebae-38b5-46a0-b1ed-9ccee153a0ae** parameter is a global account ID, and the value is the Kyma version specified for this global account.
+The **df29c526-0c3d-4e2c-ba41-8b69cde41961** parameter is a subaccount ID, and the value is the Kyma version specified for this subaccount.

 You can also specify a Kyma version using the **kymaVersion** provisioning parameter, for example: